willgraham0/signal_processing/README.md

 ![alt text][square_frequency_plot]

-We can see that we now have 100 non-zero values - 100 non-zero coefficients of independent vectors in the (inverse) Fourier Basis.
+We can see that we now have 100 non-zero values - 100 non-zero coefficients of independent vectors in the (inverse) Fourier basis.
 It is going to be difficult to compress this signal, but let's try.
 Set coefficients with values less than 0.1 and greater than -0.1 to zero.
+The new coefficients are in orange.

 ```python
 import numpy as np